wazo-platform/wazo-platform.org/content/uc-doc/contact_center/reporting.md

 ---

-id generated
+- `id`: An auto generated ID for this call

-callid numeric This call id is also used in the CEL table and can be value used to get call detail information
+- `callid`: This is the Asterisk call ID.
+It is also used in the CEL table and can be used to get call detail informations

-time Call time
+- `time`: Call time

-ringtime Ringing duration time in seconds
+- `ringtime`: Ringing duration time in seconds

-talktime Talk time duration in seconds
+- `talktime`: Talk time duration in seconds

-waittime Wait time duration in seconds
+- `waittime`: Wait time duration in seconds

-status See status description below
+- `status`: See status description below

-queue_id Id of the queue, the name of the queue can be found in table `stat_queue`, using this name queue details can be found in table `queuefeatures`
+- `queue_id`: ID of the queue, the name of the queue can be found in table `stat_queue`, using this name queue details can be found in table `queuefeatures`

-agent_id Id of the agent, the agent name can be found in table `stat_agent`, using this name agent details can be found in table `agentfeatures` using the number in the second part of the name Exemple : Agent/1002 is agent with number 1002 in table `agentfeatures`
+- `agent_id`: ID of the agent, the agent name can be found in table `stat_agent`, using this name agent details can be found in table `agentfeatures` using the number in the second part of the name

 ---

-## Queue Call Status {#queue-call-status}
+#### Queue Call Status {#queue-call-status}

 ---